20 Oct Seven Principles of Game Design and Five Innovation Games that work

-One of our favorite books, Finite and Infinite games, talks about how games appear in time and space and make a goal and a winner clear at the end, based on rules.
+One of our favorite books, Finite and Infinite Games by James P. Carse, talks about how games appear in time and space and make a goal and a winner clear at the end, based on rules.
 When compared with most parts of our lives, that seems like a pretty good bargain – at our jobs, when does the change stop?
 How do we know if something “worked” or didn’t, if the game never ends?
 Life is, by some measures, an infinite game, where the rules constantly change and winners turn into losers, and vice versa.
 It’s exhausting!

 Seven Design Game Principles

 Most of the principles below, with the exception of the first principle of Fidelity, are drawn from the Boxes and Arrows article, “Using Design Games.”
 Check it out for more links and discussion.